kidrono/PyTorch-Sentiment-Analysis/README.md

 # PyTorch-Sentiment-Analysis
 Sentiment Analysis project, as part of NLP course.
+Implement and compare 3 different models for a simple sentiment analysis task.
 Joint work with Elyasaf Cohen